![]() |

 | get_energy() | returns the energy in keV |

-| is_energy_offset() | to know is the level is only known relatively to an offset |
+| is_energy_offset() | to know if the level is only known relatively to an offset |

 | get_offset_bandhead() | returns the band offset value |